Kangaroos and wallabies

 The eastern grey kangaroo readily adapts to altered landscapes that still provide shelter, water and grass to eat.
 Golf courses, outer suburban parks, rural residential areas and farmland can all provide habitat for eastern grey kangaroos.

 Without fear of being hunted or disturbed, eastern grey kangaroos have had little inclination to move out of their traditional habitats and territories.
-They now tolerate our presence and we tolerate theirs, often enjoying the sight of one of our largest native animals at close quarters.
+They now tolerate our presence and we tolerate theirs, often providing the opportunity to enjoy the sight of one of our largest native animals at close quarters.

 When it comes to looking eye-to-eye at such a large marsupial, it is important to understand how it can behave.
-Watching kangaroos can teach you a lot about their individual behaviour and how they act within a group.
+Watching kangaroos at a respectful distance can teach you a lot about their individual behaviour and how they act within a group.

 Eastern grey kangaroos are social animals living in groups called mobs.
 Each mob has a number of breeding females and their young, and several adult males.
 Only one dominant male will breed with all the females.
 This male defends its breeding rights by fighting other males.
 The other adult males in the mob may also "spar" with each other to establish their own position in the dominance hierarchy.